 Greetings, programs!
 Tron came at an unusual time for me, computers were put together machines that you programmed in BASIC, then there was the Apple II computer.
 Then, came Tron.
 It literally put you inside of a video game, not a console with graphics on a screen, you were inside the neon-splattered world.
 It predated many things; Tron came out in 1982, Neuromancer was published two years later, and The Matrix was 17 years later!
 The best part of the People Mover was racing through the world of Tron.
 Surprisingly, Tron was not even nominated for special effects since the Academy was confused about them.
 It came out in a difficult time since the box office was dominated by Spielberg’s E.T.
-The Extra-Terrestrial
+The Extra-Terrestrial.

 Tron was a failure, but it’s trail blazing caught on with video tapes and re-runs until it gained a small following which hyped it’s sequel Tron: Legacy (2010).
 There was also an animated series Tron: Uprising (executive produced by Once’s Edward Kitsis and Adam Horowitz, who also wrote the pilot).
 In 2021, Magic Kingdom in Walt Disney World will open the Tron Lightcycle Power Run which opened in Shanghai Disneyland in 2016.
 Run Tron program.
 The film is directed by Steven Lisberger who was brilliant in his vision of the world, computers, and ambitious in pushing the boundary of visual effects.
 He later directed the sci fi movie Slipstream (1989) that starred Mark Hamill.
 The movie’s logo is pierced so we get a digitized world of data clouds and streams that so resolves into a night city landscape.